This document is structured based on a defined design approach.

 I created a spreadsheet to determine what to work on for the remainder of 2018.
 I collaborated with customer success and sales to quantify the impact every project would make.
 I created this list by sorting through customer requests and discussing with design and product.

-Capturing accurate acres covered and hours worked is critical to several valuable insights farmers can use to improve their operations.
+Capturing accurate acres covered and hours worked is critical to uncover several valuable insights farmers can use to improve their operations.
 These data points can uncover inefficiencies in operations that can be improved and help identify when more workers or equipment are needed.

 Today, only about 25% of records are believable for both acres and hours.
 The current data quality is too low to draw conclusions on.